 The need for protection in the United States

-The United States finds itself at a time of division and upheaval: The pandemic affected almost every sector of daily life, leaving death and social cleavages in its wake.
-A renewed push for justice following the murder of George Floyd.
+The United States finds itself at a time of division and upheaval: Political and social divisions.
 Record gun sales.
 An increase in hate groups and hate crimes against particular racial, ethnic, and gender groups.

-With this awakening, there is an increased need and an increased interest in unarmed civilian protection in schools, in civic spaces, and in neighborhoods.
+With this upheaval and calls for reimaging of safety and security, there is an increased need and an increased interest in unarmed civilian protection in schools, civic spaces, and neighborhoods.

 NP’s work in the United States